 It seems like I can't talk about chili without answering the question does chili have beans?
 So, no, traditional chili does not have beans in it.
 BUT if you're looking to make a vegetable chili recipe and swapping out the meat I'll allow it.
 Just know that chili purists would say that's technically not a chili and more of a stew.
-But anyway, let's talk about what is in Moroccan lamb and vegetable chili.
+But anyway, let's talk about what is in Moroccan chili with lamb.

 What's In Moroccan-Spiced Lamb & Veggie Chili?